riverlane/deltalanguage/examples/tutorials/README.rst

 Deltaflow allows to describe FPGA logic in python using a template language called `Migen <https://m-labs.hk/gateware/migen>`_.
-Migen code can be simulated, with the resulting timing diagrams exportable to a VCD file for visualization.
+Migen code can be simulated, with the resulting timing diagrams exportable to a VCD file for visualisation.
 Migen code is translated into synthesizable verilog, for further simulation or synthesis.